dailymotion/vast-client-js/docs/api/vast-tracker.md

 ### notUsed()
 Must be called if the ad was not and will not be played (e.g. it was prefetched for a particular ad break but was not chosen for playback).
 This allows ad servers to reuse an ad earlier than otherwise would be possible due to budget/frequency capping.
-This is a terminal event;
-no other tracking events should be sent when this is used.
 Player support is optional and if implemented is provided on a best effort basis as it is not technically possible to fire this event for every unused ad (e.g. when the player itself is terminated before playback).
 This is a terminal event; no other tracking events should be sent when this is used.